 The effectiveness of baby wipes is largely determined by how moist they are and therefore how well they fulfil the task of cleaning up mess.
 Baby wipes that just don’t pack the same level of moisture will almost certainly be of less use to parents cleaning up after their little ones.
 While parents can obviously help themselves by keeping the packaging closely sealed, to avoid wipes drying out, some brands are simply better in this department than others.

 This factor is a lot more important than you might realise.
-Think about it, what good is a nicely moist, strong and thick baby wipe (that you purchased at a reasonable price) if you can’t get the thing out of the packet quickly and easily when you need it most?
-Opening a packet of baby wipes is often a challenge in itself given its tight seal to maintain the moisture.
+Think about it, what good is a nicely moist, strong and thick baby wipe (that you purchased at a reasonable price) if you can’t get the thing out of the packet quickly and easily when you need it?
+Opening a packet of baby wipes is often a challenge in itself given the tight seal to maintain the moisture.
 If you’re a savvy mum or dad, you’ll make sure you have a packet or two open around the house for when they’re called upon.
 If you don’t, trying to open a new packet amid the madness of mess and screaming kids is a recipe for disaster.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.